Dialogue-adaptive Language Model Pre-training From Quality Estimation: Settings

 \paragraph{Response Selection (RS)} This task requires models to select the best response from some candidates with a given dialogue history.
 Recall at position \textit{n} in candidates (R@n) and Mean Reciprocal Rank (MRR) \cite{TheTQ1999Voorhees} are set to be the evaluation metrics.

-\paragraph{Dialogue Quality Evaluation (DQE)} This task has two subdivisions: turn-level and dialogue-level.
-Each example in the task datasets has one or more qualities with human judgment scores.
-For turn-level evaluation, models need to evaluate a turn given the previous dialogue history and yield a prediction score; for dialogue-level, each dialogue is evaluated as a whole.
+MuTual \cite{MuTualAD2020Cui} is selected as the dataset.
+It consists of 8,860 manually annotated open-domain dialogues based on Chinese student English listening comprehension exams and requires models to handle various reasoning problems.
+Experiments are also conducted on the advanced version of it, $\textrm{MuTual}^{plus}$, where one of the candidate responses is replaced by a safe response (e.g., \textit{Could you repeat that?} or \textit{I'm really sorry, I didn't catch that.}) for each example.
+If the original right answer is replaced, then the safe response becomes the best one; otherwise, the original positive response is still the best one.
+The introduction of safe responses makes MuTual$^{plus}$ more challenging than MuTual.

+\paragraph{Quality Evaluation (QE)} This task needs the model to evaluate a specific response after a given dialogue history by assigning a score for this reponse.
+Each example in the task datasets has been labeled with a set of human judgment scores by several annotators to determine the overall impression of this response \cite{mehri2020usr,pang2020towards,DesigningPA2020Zhao,WhatMA2019See,UnsupervisedEO2020Mehri,DBLP:journals/corr/abs-2106-03706}.
 Following previous studies, we use Pearson and Spearman correlation to examine whether the prediction scores are correlated with human judgments.

+A subset of dialogues from DailyDialog \cite{DailyDialogAM2017Li} and PERSONA-CHAT \cite{PersonalizingDA2018Zhang} respectively annotated in a previous study \cite{DesigningPA2020Zhao} are chosen for response-level evaluation datasets.
+These two datasets provide the human judgments of the \textit{Overall Quality} for each example.
+We also try directly applying our model without further training as an individual dialogue evaluation module and choose a subset of the repository mentioned in \cite{DBLP:journals/corr/abs-2106-03706} as the datasets.
+Since human judgment scores may have a range unmatched with 0-1 (e.g., 1-5 or 0-3), they are uniformly mapped into the range of 0-1 to match the prediction scores.